-To enroll with Native American Student Services, a student must either:
+To be eligible for services with Native American Student Services, a student must either:

-If one has questions about enrolling in NASS, please contact the NASS office.
+If one has questions about the eligibility criteria, please contact the NASS office.

 Middle & High School NASS holds a study hall-type tutoring in the evening for our secondary students in the NASS office.
-The NASS Tutoring Center is open from 6:00 p.m. to 8:00 p.m.
-Tuesdays, Wednesdays, Thursdays.
+The NASS Tutoring schedule can be found in the tutoring tab.
 Students also have available if needed during this time: school computer, printer, poster board, displays for projects, calculators.
 All subjects, as well as test-taking practice and organizational skills are available.